 but that was mainly due to the power line.
 This should be gone with a

-The Circuit 7 shows a simplification of the signal processing module to
+The Circuit 7 (whole device) shows a simplification of the signal processing module to

 a simple non-inverting amplifier per electrode with a gain of 221x.
 There's